meangrape/gogurl/utils/README.md

 `editgo` is broken.
 The server dislikes HTTP encoded URLs.

-`listgo` is broken because we return HTML and not JSON now.

 This is a small collection of bash scripts that wrap curl and make it easy to interact with a gogurl server.
 One tool, `editgo` relies on the presence of Perl and its URI:Escape module. `lisgo` relies on Perl's HTML::Strip module